Carlitos5336/ai-tutorials/README.md

 # AI Learning Resources Repository

 Welcome!
-This repository contains a collection of learning materials and code snippets related to various topics in Artificial Intelligence, curated primarily for my students.
+This repository contains a collection of learning materials and code snippets related to various topics in Artificial Intelligence, **curated primarily for my students**.
 I’m sharing it publicly in case others find it useful for study or exploration.

 ---